roman-liutyk/process-automation-app/README.md

 - A code editor (VS Code, IntelliJ IDEA, or Android Studio)
 - Git

+## Backend Information

+The backend API for this application is hosted on Microsoft Azure and is maintained in a separate repository.
+You don't need to run the backend locally as it's already deployed and accessible.
+The API endpoint is configured in `lib/common/utils/app_constants.dart`.

+The backend repository contains the API implementation and database configurations.
+If you need to modify the backend, please refer to the separate backend repository.

 ## Setup Instructions

 1. Clone the repository: